 Plywood & Paper Lining

-Initially we used to paper line the buildings with the bitumen vapour barrier, to ensure that the rainwater didn't soak into the building, however we found that the paper will crinkle during the summer once it is dry.
-We therefore provide an additional skin of plywood to line the outside of the framing.
-In addition to the imporved appearance, it provides extra rigidity and insulation, which is ideal for class cars & bikes.
+A bitumen vapour barrier is used to ensure that the rainwater does not soak into the building, We also provide an additional skin of plywood to line the outside of the framing.
+In addition to the improved appearance, ithis system provides extra rigidity and insulation.

 Overhangs & Guttering

 Not only do overhangs improve the appearance of the garages, they are important as they offer protection to the sides of the buildings.
 We include guttering as standard on the Leisure Rooms, but as an extra on the Workrooms, to allow rainwater to be easily collected and re-used, along with the obvious protective benefits.

 Standard roofing is provided using a heavy duty 38kg Green Mineral Felt onto 12mm O.S.B.
 Boarding.
 The boarding is fitted onto 50mm x 125mm joists (purlins), spaced at 2' centres.
 We can provide alternative roof coverings (please see options).
 Should you require Onduline roof sheets - please note that we recommend sterling board underneath to help to prevent condensation during the winter.

 The standard flooring on Workrooms & Leisure Rooms, is 22mm Tongue & Groove boarding onto 75 x 38 tanalised joists.
 This would be the standard flooring option for buildings up to 18ft x 12ft.
 The larger buildings that require a floor will have a 22mm (V313) chipboard flooring (loft boards) onto the same tanalised floor joists.
 In addition to this, a brickcourse will be required around the perimeter of the building, set to a plan that we send to you - on top of a concrete pad.